 Ok, that might be a bit intense.
 Maybe more like John Candy style

 Or….really…just take your own pick and join me in my happy dance.

-Exactly what we hoped would happen with open textbooks by Clint Lalonde, unless otherwise expressly stated, is licensed under a Creative Commons Attribution 4.0 International License.
+Exactly what we hoped would happen with open textbooks by Clint Lalonde is licensed under a Creative Commons Attribution 4.0 International License.